jgbaldwinbrown/permuvals/Readme.md

 Usage of ./permute_intervals:
   -b string
-    	File containing paths to all bed files to compare -g string
+    	File containing paths to all bed files to compare -c	Output raw overlap counts from each permutation -g string
     	Bed file containing the lengths of all chromosomes -i int
-    	Number of permutation iterations to perform (default -1) -p string
+    	Number of permutation iterations to perform (default -1) -m int
+    	Maximum number of beds to compare at once (default 4) -p string
     	comma-separated list of 0-indexed indices of beds to permute (default all) -r int
     	Random seed for permutations (default 0)
+  -v	Print much more information while running
 ```

 ## Library